Berkeley-CS61B/skeleton-sp16/proj3/spec/proj3.md

 You will also need to arrange these tiles.
 Once all the tiles are collected, they should be arranged by their order in the plane - that is, they should be placed next to each other if their corner points intersect.

-You may find the first google search result for "[combine png files java](https://www.google.com/search?btnG=1&pws=0&q=combine%20png%20files%20java)" useful as a reference on how to concatenate png files together into a `BufferedImage`.
+You may find the google search results for "[combine png files java](https://www.google.com/search?btnG=1&pws=0&q=combine%20png%20files%20java)" useful as a reference on how to concatenate png files together into a `BufferedImage`.
 You should write your `BufferedImage im` to the `OutputStream os` instead of a file using `ImageIO.write(im, "png", os)`, for this project.
+When getting started, you can just write an image to the `OutputStream os` and set `query_success` to true, and it will show up on `test.html`; after setting the remaining return parameters, it should show up on `map.html` too.

 #### Runtime

 Your constructor should take time linear in the number of tiles given.

 You may not iterate through / explore all tiles to search for intersections.
 Suppose there are `k` tiles intersecting a query box, and `n` tiles total.
 Your entire query must run in `O(k log k + log n)` time (theoretically, on a tree of unbounded depth and size), including constructing the image.
 This can be broken up into two parts: `O(log n)` time to traverse the quadtree to where we begin collecting, and `O(k log k)` time to collect and arrange the intersected tiles.
 This should correspond to the standard quadtree traversal.
+It can be done faster than this, but remember that big-O is an upper bound.

 #### Addendum